Robb Stark – Night’s Silver Wolf King

 His mantle was stitched together from wolfskins and clasped against the autumn chill by the yellowed teeth of the wolf’s head on his right shoulder. aDwD, Reek II

 The teeth of a wolf’s head serve as a clasp for Ramsay’s wolfskin cloak and we may wonder if this is a trophy, the head of Robb’s direwolf Grey Wind.
-The Boltons have worn the skin of Starks as a trophy in the past, we know.
-But this is speculation.
-Important here is that Ramsay was also believed dead, but he escaped the Winterfell forces in the guise of his first servant Reek and was taken to Winterfell as a prisoner.
-There he made himself useful to Theon, ultimately putting both the Ironmen and Winterfell forces to the sword and burning the castle.
+Important here is that Ramsay was also believed dead early in the story.
+He however escaped the Winterfell forces in the guise of his first servant Reek and was taken to Winterfell as a prisoner.
 Perhaps icing on the cake: Ramsay not only “returns from the dead,” he also reincarnates his former servant Reek in the form of Theon, the new Reek.
 Ramsey is also known for reincarnating the unfortunate maids he hunts, skins and kills in the form of his dogs, his “girls.”
-Only those that give him good sport get to come back as dogs, i.e., have his female hounds named after them.

 Jon Snow and the wolf’s head pommel:

-Lord Commander Mormont rewards Jon with his ancestral Valyrian steel sword after Jon saves him from the undead wighted Othor.
+Lord Commander Mormont awards Jon his ancestral Valyrian steel sword after Jon saves him from the undead wighted Othor.
 Mormont has a new pommel carved for the sword.
-In place of the bear, it now sports the head of a white wolf, Ghost, an ornament more fitting for Jon Snow.
+To suit Jon Snow, it now sports the head of a direwolf, Ghost, in place of a bear.

 The pommel was a hunk of pale stone weighted with lead to balance the long blade.
 It had been carved into the likeness of a snarling wolf’s head, with chips of garnet set into the eyes.